 Detailed information about all funding priorities identified by AmeriCorps is located in the 2023 AmeriCorps NOFO, including selection criteria.
 Volunteer Florida supports the AmeriCorps funding priorities.
-In addition, Volunteer Florida will provide notice priority of three points associated with applications that focus on Public Health (Public Health AmeriCorps Funding Opportunity, see below), Housing, Environmental Stewardship/ Resiliency (see Attachment A) or certification of completion of Volunteer Florida's Grant Writing Training.
+In addition, Volunteer Florida will supports a Notice Priority of three points associated with applications that focus on Economic Opportunity/Housing and Environmental Stewardship/Resiliency (see Attachment A) or certification of completion of Volunteer Florida's Grant Writing Training.